Skip to main content

 Module Pre Requisite

 This course is open to a multi-disciplinary audience.
-However, students should have completed one module in Intermediate Economics successfully.
+However, students should have completed Intermediate Economics A and B (ECU22011 and ECU22012) successfully during second year.
 Exceptions to this rule are to be discussed with the Lecturer.

 Assessment Details